yajrendrag/ha-scrobbler/full-readme.md

 The above criteria enable me to directly extract title, artist and duration (all needed for scrobbling) or parse the supplied fields into the 3 required fields in order to be able to successfully scrobble the track.

 You may find that other music players you use may necessitate additional criteria and you'll want to integrate the changes in the event class private funciton of __parse_event_data.
-Alternatively, let me know what you find and i'll try to help update this code section.
+Issue a PR if modify for other players or open an issue if you need help modifying for other players.

 # log file rotation